 Fill the Gas Tank

-It may seem counter-intuitive, but a full gas tank is essential when storing a car.
+It may seem counter-intuitive, but a full gas tank is essential when parking a vehicle long term.
 A full gas tank reduces the amount of water that can be absorbed by the gasoline, diminishing the risk of the fuel in your car turning to varnish.
 Additives like Storage Fuel Stabilizers will reduce the risk of oxidation in your gas tank.
 These should be mixed with the existing gas in your tank, and the vehicle operated for a few minutes to ensure protection throughout.

 Protect the Engine from Rust